POST-AWARD ADMINISTRATION: HIRING CONSULTANTS

 STEP 3: PURCHASE ORDER

-The purchase order needs to be in 450 status prior to the event in order to prevent a 16A violation.
+The purchase order needs to be in 450 status prior to the event.

 STEP 4: INDIVIDUAL SERVICE AGREEMENT OR TECHNICAL PROFESSIONAL CONTRACT